Reimagining Europe’s Future

 Workshops: European Youth on the Future of Europe

-Workshop participants take part in a series of interactive workshops designed to connect theory with practice and encourage critical reflection on contemporary European challenges.
+Student participants will take part in a series of interactive workshops designed to connect theory with practice and encourage critical reflection on contemporary European challenges.
 Sessions are facilitated by second-year Euroculture students as guest contributors.
 These workshops were designed in the framework of Euroculture’s partnership with EU Immersive.

 1) Geopolitical Shock Simulation